-2020 SCORECARD METHODOLOGY
+2021 SCORECARD METHODOLOGY

-Based on the best available research, we identified six primary categories of policies where local government can act to protect youth, public health and equity if they opted to allow cannabis commerce.
-Criteria with the greatest potential for constraining promotion of youth use and prevent harmful use receive higher points, based on evidence from tobacco and alcohol control or cannabis research.
-Cannabis laws of all California cities and counties passed by January 1st, 2020 were scored, using legal databases including Municode and Cannaregs, as well as municipal websites, accompanied by direct outreach to county or city clerks when needed.
+Based on the best available research, we identified six primary categories of policies where local government can act to protect youth, public health, and equity if they opted to allow cannabis retail commerce.
+Criteria with the greatest potential for achieving these goals receive higher points, based on evidence from tobacco, alcohol and/or cannabis research.
+Cannabis laws of all California cities and counties passed by January 1st, 2021 were scored, using legal databases including Municode and Cannaregs, as well as municipal websites, accompanied by direct outreach to county or city clerks when needed.
 The maximum score possible was 100.

-1) RETAILER REQUIREMENTS: Strategic limits on cannabis retailers can decrease youth use and exposure to cannabis.
+1) RETAILER & DELIVERER REQUIREMENTS: Strategic limits on cannabis retailers can decrease youth use and exposure to cannabis.

 - · Caps on Retailers (10 points max).
 Limit the number of licensed retailers, we used the ratio to number of inhabitants - Distance from Schools (5 points).
-Mandate a distance greater than 600 feet between K-12 schools and retailers - Retailer Buffers (2 points).
+Mandate a distance greater than 600 feet between K-12 schools and retailers Retailer Buffers (2 points).
 Mandate a required distance between retailers - Other Location Restrictions (3 points).
 Mandate required distance between retailers and other youth serving locations not covered by state law such as parks, playgrounds, or universities, or other locations such as residential areas. - Health Warnings Posted in Stores OR Handed Out to Customers (4 points each).
 Mandate retailers post and/or hand out health warnings informing consumers of relevant risks at point of sale